St. Pete Clearwater Elite Invitational softball: Schedule, preview, how to watch | NCAA.com

-The college softball season has just began but we've got a huge event coming up — the St. Pete Clearwater Elite Invitational softball tournament is Wednesday, Feb.
-12 through Sunday, Feb.
+The college softball season has just began but we've got a huge event already— the St. Pete Clearwater Elite Invitational softball tournament resumes Friday, Feb.
+14 through Sunday, Feb.
 16, at the Eddie C. Moore Complex in Clearwater, Florida.

 St. Pete Clearwater Elite Invitational schedule